Blog

 How to pay international employees: 4 great options for remunerating global talent

-Various different currencies to illustrate how to pay international employees
+Various different currencies to illustrate how to paying international contractors

 The growth of remote working over recent years has seen an increasing number of companies consider establishing a distributed workforce.
 But being unsure how to pay international employees can be a stumbling block preventing some from taking the leap.